SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *disconnectAction(function :: ControllerFunction, action :: ControllerAction)*
 Disconnects the given action from the given function.
 Normally, *disconnectAction* is called during [deactivation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#deactivate) of plugins and modes.

-#### *fireAction(function :: ControllerFunction, trigger :: String)*
+#### *fireActions(function :: ControllerFunction, trigger :: String)*
-This is a dispatcher method, since in the end, the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the corresponding action is called.
-This action is retrieved using [getAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#getactionfunction--controllerfunction-trigger--string).
+This is a dispatcher method, since in the end, the [fireAction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-fireactionfunction--controllerfunction-trigger--string) method of the corresponding actions is called.
+These actions are retrieved using [getActions](*).

 #### *setMode(newMode :: ControllerMode)*
 Switches the controller to a different mode.
 The currently active mode will be [deactivated](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#deactivate) and the new mode will be [activated](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#activate), thereby connecting all its actions to the correspondiing controller functions.